OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **2.6** In order to acquire XING membership, the user must register on the platform and select a password.

 **2.7** The user is obliged to keep this password secret.
 XING shall not disclose the password to any third party, shall only use it during the login process, and shall not ask for the user's password at any time other than during the login process.
 For security reasons and to prevent misuse, the user is recommended to change its password at regular intervals.
-The user is solely responsible for safeguarding and storing its XING member account login details (username and password).
+The user is solely responsible for safeguarding and storing its XING member account login details (particularly its password).

 **2.8** Each user may only create one user profile.
 The user is not permitted to allow third parties to use its user profile.